 The need for crisp and clear video images in low-light environments always exists.
 The data confirms it: when committing crimes like burglary and vehicle theft, criminals definitely prefer to hide under the cover of darkness.
-So to both prevent and tackle crime, it’s vital to have security cameras that can record quality, discernible footage in a variety of light conditions, especially in near total darkness.
+So to both prevent and tackle crime, it’s vital to have security cameras that can record quality, discernible footage in a variety of light conditions, especially in near-total darkness.

-For years, improvements in sensor technology and algorithms to enhance the image have helped deliver better surveillance in low-light conditions.
+For years, improvements in sensor technology and algorithms to enhance the image have helped deliver better security in low-light conditions.
 Besides IR illumination, other availabilities include the addition of visible light in the vicinity of the field of view, the use of image intensifiers, low-light lenses, and thermal cameras.
 In this blog, we talk you through different types of cameras – including some of the latest Hikvision technologies – to help you understand the workarounds for low-light and pitch-black monitoring.